 - Check iCloud Settings

-- How to Check and Clear Up iCloud Storage
+- How to check and clear iCloud storage

 You can check whether the iCloud backup is turned on by visiting the iPhone settings.
 To do so, follow these simple steps.